This is what I believe is the main cause of oxidation build-up on your headlights.......

-Well the sun should be shinning equally on both lenses and be heating up to the same temperatures without the lights being on.
+Well the sun should be shinning equally on both lenses and be receiving the same amount of UV-Rays as well as heating up to the same temperatures without the lights being on.

-The lights are not in the same housing, the turn signal and park lights do not get as hot as the halogen headlights do and the headlight casings are not vented near enough to disperse so much heat.
+The lights are not in the same housing and the turn signal and park light bulbs do not get as hot as the halogen headlight bulbs do and the headlight casings are not vented near enough to disperse so much heat.

-So I believe that most oxidation build-up occurs when your headlights are on, especially for long periods of time, Day or Night.
+So I believe that most oxidation build-up occurs when your headlights are on, especially for long periods of time, Day or Night while driving.

 Eventually this oxidation will damage your factory UV coating and resurfacing them will be your only option.
 So it is best to have them de-oxidized in the early stages of oxidation.
 Before it starts to distort your headlight beam and range of view.
 By Scott Summerson